Your cart

 4 Consistent sleep

-5 Socializing
+5 Real-world Socializing

 socializing at home stand desk

-So in conclusion, the winter months dont have to suck as much as they do, there are relatively easy fixes.
+Try to schedule at least one real-world social outing per week.
+Coffee with a friend, a group workout, even a game night counts.as much as they do, there are relatively easy fixes.
 Though you may need to put in more effort just to feel worse than you do during summer.
 But hey, at least there’s the holidays.

-Previous post Next post
+Previous post